reportportal/agent-java-cucumber/README.md

 #### Events

-* Before - used to finish previously started hood
-* Result - notify ReportPortal that step has finished and after-* hooks should be started (if any)
-* After - notify ReportPortal that after-* hook has finished
-* Match - notify ReportPortal that next step of current scenario is started
-* Embedding/Write - sends log to ReportPortal
-* SyntaxError - IS NOT processed by ReportPortal agent
 * URI - saves story URI to be sent to ReportPortal afterwards
-* Feature - notifies ReportPortal that some feature has started (beforeFeature(feature);)
+* Feature - notifies ReportPortal that some feature has started
-* ScenarioOutline - IS NOT processed by ReportPortal agent
-* Examples - generates data being sent to ReportPortal to report examples table
 * startOfScenarioLifeCycle - Runs before-* hooks for the scenario
-* background - notifies ReportPortal that before-* hooks have been finished
 * scenario - notifies ReportPortal that scenario has been finished
+* Before - used to finish previously started hook
 * step - collects step to be sent to ReportPortal afterwards
+* Examples - generates data being sent to ReportPortal to report examples table
+* background - notifies ReportPortal that before-* hooks have been finished
+* Match - notify ReportPortal that next step of current scenario is started
+* Result - notify ReportPortal that step has finished and after-* hooks should be started (if any)
+* After - notify ReportPortal that after-* hook has finished
+* Embedding/Write - sends log to ReportPortal
 * endOfScenarioLifeCycle - notifies ReportPortal that after-* hooks of scenario has been finished
+* eof - notifies ReportPortal that test feature execution is finished
 * done - IS NOT processed by ReportPortal agent
-* eof - notifies ReportPortal that test feature execution is finished
 * close - notifies ReportPortal that test execution is finished
+* SyntaxError - IS NOT processed by ReportPortal agent
+* ScenarioOutline - IS NOT processed by ReportPortal agent